Visit Bologna during Covid emergency: what you can safely do (Update Mar 2021)

 Museums, sport and nightlife

-You can still visit the best museums of Bologna like MamBo museum of modern art or learn the history of Bologna at Palazzo Pepoli.
+You can visit the best museums of Bologna like MamBo museum of modern art or learn the history of Bologna at Palazzo Pepoli.

 Keep an eye also on the photo exhibitions at MAST, always interesting and free (but you have to book in advance).